EJDiamond/Hangman/README.md

 ### - __Error letters only__

-If the user is to type a number or character into the terminal the validator function will print an error message letting the user know that only letters are valid.
+If the user is to type a number or character into the terminal the validator function will print an error message letting the user know that only letters are valid and then proceed to type a letter.

 ![Error letters only](/hangman_readme_images/error_letters_only.png)